 2. the use or manipulation of another person for one's own advantage.

 ~ The Free Dictionary

 Marysville Pilachuck High School Shooting

 One teacher tried to intervene but could not stop the shooting.
 She is now in the terrible throes of trauma and grief after witnessing this tragedy.
-Her life will never be the same.
-For the children and staff members who were at Pilachuck High School, October 24th, 2014 will be a day they will never forget.
+Her life and so many more will never be the same.
+For the children and staff members who were at Pilchuck High School that day, October 24th, 2014 will be a day they will never forget.

-How many teenagers, school staff members and parents around this country who have experienced such violence in their schools over the last 20 years live with such memories, the trauma, the devastation.
-Time does not always completely heal all wounds.
-Most learn to function again, and enjoy life, but life is never the same as it was.
-There is a new perspective on life and tragedy.
+How many teenagers, school staff members and parents around this country who have experienced such violence in their schools over the last 20 years live with such memories, the trauma, the devastation?
+Far too many.
+There is a new perspective on life and tragedy after such a horrible event.
 Some will spend a lifetime dealing with the grief and trauma.

-As Americans have watched day(s) long news broadcasts over the years when school shootings have occurred, often times what we've seen are reporters stopping students walking by, dazed, scared, and looking for their parents, and sticking microphones under their noses.
+As Americans have watched day(s) long news broadcasts over the years when school shootings have occurred.
+We watch as reporters stop students walking by, dazed, scared, looking for their parents, and stick microphones under their noses.

 Reporter: What's your name?

 R: Jenny, can you tell us where you were when the shooting began?

 J: Well, I was in math class and we heard this loud noise and we weren't sure what it was.
 Then we saw a police officer (security guard or gunman) run by the classroom.